Kerry Group Irish Novel of the Year Award

 The Kerry Group Irish Novel of the Year Award is an annual award for Irish authors of fiction, established in 1995.
-It was previously known as the Kerry Ingredients Book of the Year Award (1995–2000), the Kerry Ingredients Irish Fiction Award (2001–2002), and the Kerry Group Irish Fiction Award (2003-2011).
+It was previously known as the Kerry Ingredients Book of the Year Award (1995–2000), the Kerry Ingredients Irish Fiction Award (2001–2002), and the Kerry Group Irish Fiction Award (2003–2011).

-The winner of the prize is announced in May/June each year at the opening ceremony of the Listowel Writers' Week in Kerry.
+The winner of the prize is announced in May/June each year at the opening ceremony of the Listowel Writers' Week in County Kerry.

 The prize is sponsored by the food group Kerry Group, and is the largest (currently €20,000) monetary prize for fiction available solely to Irish authors.